 - COMPASS Reading score of 84 or better.

-- COMPASS Writing score sufficient for placement in ENG 131.
-This requirement may also be fulfilled by successful completion of required developmental English courses or completion of ENG 131 or its equivalent with a C grade or better.
+- COMPASS Writing score sufficient for placement in ENG-131.
+This requirement may also be fulfilled by successful completion of required developmental English courses or completion of ENG-131 with a C grade or better.

 Individuals new to the field of Respiratory Therapy may find it helpful to job shadow a Respiratory Therapist.
 This will give new students the ability to see first-hand the wide variety of responsibilities that are part of the profession.
 Contact your local Respiratory Care department to arrange for this opportunity.

-- First time applicants to HFCC will indicate the program selection on the application to the college.
+- First time applicants to HFC will indicate the program by selecting an Associate of Science with a specialization in Pre-Respiratory Therapist degree on the application to the college.

 - It is the student’s responsibility to make certain all necessary records are submitted to the Admission Assistant of Health Careers in the Welcome Center.

 - Students are responsible to monitor their program admission progress via the WebAdvisor Program Evaluation link.

 - Students are qualified when all of the program’s admission criteria have been satisfied.